treverhines/RBF/docs/source/index.rst

   plt.show()

-The above code will produce this plot, which shows the observations as scatter points and the smoothed interpolant as the color field
+The above code will produce this plot, which shows the observations as scatter points and the smoothed interpolant as the color field.

 .. image:: ../figures/interp.png